SoloTech01/PhoneX/README.md

 - all phone numbers generated using the program exists and are 100% valid (validity of all phone numbers is guaranteed)

 - saves phone numbers as a .txt file in both the current working directory and in "/storage/emulated/0/" path in a folder "phonex"

+**CURRENT VERSION**

+**1.3**

+- added more countries to the phone number generator (France and Italy)

+- improved phone number generator range

+**HOW TO UPDATE**

+Use the update option in the main interface of the program,make sure you are connected to the internet before updating

 **INSTALLATION OF TERMUX**